Bayer-Group/VCG-resampling/README.md

 # VCG-resampling
 This code visualizes the electrolyte-values of serum control-group animals followed by a resampling experiment.
-As an input, the electrolyte values of the ViCoG data set are read as CSV and visualized A SEND-formatted legacy study needs to be placed into the Data/Derived-subfolder in order to excecute the resampling experiment.
+As an input, the electrolyte values of the VCG data set are read as CSV and visualized A SEND-formatted legacy study needs to be placed into the Data/Derived-subfolder in order to excecute the resampling experiment.

 ## Dependencies